carpentries/carpentries.org/content/posts/2025/01/teaching-llms-report.md

 ## Patterns of usage
-Participants at the sessions described a wide range of usage: some had not made much use of LLM assistants but remained interested in the topic and keen observers of where all of this is going, while others had adopted ChatGPT or GitHub Copilot into their daily routine.
+Participants at the sessions described a wide range of usage: some had not made much use of LLM assistants but remained interested in the topic and keen observers of the direction of the field, while others had adopted ChatGPT or GitHub Copilot into their daily routine.
 Many participants described usage somewhere in between these two extremes.

 Those who did make use of LLM assistants described a number of different tasks where they regularly found them helpful, including: